foxcpp/maddy/docs/tutorials/setting-up.md

 ```
 mode: enforce
 max_age: 604800
-mx: example.org
+mx: mx1.example.org
 ```

-**Note**: example.org in the file is your MX hostname, example.org in URL is the domain you are receiving messages for.
-In simple configurations, they are going to be the same, but this is not the case for more complex setups.
+**Note**: mx1.example.org in the file is your MX hostname, In a simple configuration, it will be the same as your hostname example.org.
-If you have multiple MX servers - add them all once per line, like that:
+In a more complex setups, you would have multiple MX servers - add them all once per line, like that:
 ```
 mx: mx1.example.org
 mx: mx2.example.org